November 3 - Inma is irresistible. She has many years of pacifist militancy behind her and she arrived in the Bamboo full of energy and smiles.

 When it is time for a break, one of the crew gently asks Nariko:

-"Would you like some tea?"
+“Do you want some tea?”
 There are those who cannot contain a sob.

 On board the Bamboo is all a bit Spartan, the water for tea is usually boiled in the large pot, the same in which we cook the pasta, then we throw the bags and serve everything with a ladle in simple cups.